Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Introduction

-In the case of \textbf{linear} models, the \textbf{position} plays a key role in the statistical performance of the MNI.
-We say that a norm is in a certain position when its unit ball is in this position up to some normalization, i.e., $\lambda \cF$, for some $\lambda \geq 0$ is in this position.
+The unit balls of commonly used norms---such as the $\ell_p$ and the top-$k$ norms---satisfy the standard positions up to scaling.
+Those norms can therefore misleadingly suggest that the choice of position is irrelevant.
+For general norms, however, the situation is much more subtle, and the position plays a key role in its geometry (cf. \cite{giannopoulos2000extremal}). \textbf{Throughout this work,} we say that a norm is in a certain position when its unit ball is in that position up to normalization, i.e., when $\lambda \cF$ is in that position for some $\lambda > 0$.